Aaditya-Salgaonkar/AI-Flashback-Arcade/README.md

 ## 🏁 Final Words

 This project was built in under 48 hours for **OSDHack 2025**, themed "Blast from the Past."
 A love letter to the golden age of games — with a modern twist.
+A special thanks to the organisers of **OSD Hack 2025**, the judges, the speakers and everyone involved in the successful execution of the event.
+It was truly a great experience bringing past retro based flash games to life with ai and other modern twists.